Parklake offers takeaway breakfast and lunch service - Shepparton News

 The hotel, famed for its fine dining, launched the new takeaway service this week.

-Parklake general manager Akash "Kash" Sharma said it was a brand new world for the local business, which has been operating for almost 70 years.
+Parklake general manager Akash "Kash" Sharma said it was a brand new world for the stalwart local business.

 “It was a little daunting, as Parklake has never done anything this crazy — but these are crazy times,” he said.